-As explained in the Salaries and Expenses chapter, criminal case filings are, in part, influenced by the number of U.S. Attorneys and the emphasis placed on prosecution of offenses such as illegal immigration, drug crimes, and violations of firearms laws.
-Comparing year-to-year criminal filings during the 12-months ending June 30th, aggregate criminal filings declined from 2019 thru 2022 with a small projected increase in 2023.
+As explained in the courts' Salaries and Expenses chapter, criminal case filings are, in part, influenced by the number of U.S. Attorneys and the emphasis placed on prosecution of offenses, such as illegal immigration, drug crimes, and violations of firearms laws.
+Comparing year-to-year criminal filings during the 12-months ending June 30, aggregate criminal filings declined from 2020 thru 2023 and are projected to decrease 3.2 percent in 2024.
 Despite these national trends, significant spikes in caseload are possible in particular districts due to more localized factors.
 For example, on July 9, 2020, the Supreme Court held in McGirt v.
 Oklahoma, 591 U.S. (2020), that land in northeastern Oklahoma reserved for the Creek Nation pursuant to the 1832 Treaty with the Creeks remains "Indian country" for purposes of the Major Crimes Act (MCA) because Congress has never expressly disestablished the reservation.
-District courts in Oklahoma are experiencing significant increases in federal prosecutions stemming from the Supreme Court's McGirt v Oklahoma decision.
-As of September 2022, post-McGirt annual criminal felony filings have increased by 66 percent in the Northern District of Oklahoma and by almost 54 percent in the Eastern District of Oklahoma compared to September 2020.
+District courts in Oklahoma are continuing to experience significant increases in federal prosecutions stemming the Supreme Court's McGirt v Oklahoma decision and further decisions have continued to define the parameters of McGirt.
+As of September 2023, post-McGirt annual criminal case filings have increased by 50.9 percent in the Northern District of Oklahoma and by 99.0 percent in the Eastern District of Oklahoma compared to September 2020.
+The number of defendants increased by 61.8 percent in the Northern District of Oklahoma and by 65.7 percent in the Eastern District of Oklahoma over the same period.